sahil2306/Car-Rental-System/README.md

 Renting commodities is very common nowadays with increasing digital transactions and ease of payments.
 Our aim is to create a system software where we can list cars for rent with their details and a customer can rent the car with a fixed fair rate and handle all this information powered by Relational Databases.

-Features of the Software :- [ Login/LogOut, Adding a New Car/Deleting, Updating, Searching, Your Drives, Renting, Returning, Date, Fair].
+Features of the Software :- Authentication, Adding/Deleting/Updating Rental Cars, Searching for Cars, User Search with dynamic fares
+Personal Dashbaord - User Drives, Renting and Returning Dates.

 These Features will have a good graphical interface for any party to indulge with to make it more user friendly.